JoshuaWise/blue-rpc-protocol/docs/api.md

 An object containing info about the underlying connection.
 This object is shared among all RPC calls on the same connection, so you can use it as a place to store your own "session data".

+## class *KnownError*

+This class represents a known/expected failure condition.
+KnownError can be used to attach custom properties to an error thrown by a BlueRPC method handler.
+On other types of errors, all properties except `message` are normally stripped for security reasons.

 [any]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Data_types